GeorgiaSarri/WOWDataAnalysis/README.md

 # WOWDataAnalysis

 In the following project the dataset from https://data.world/helithumper/prices-of-world-of-warcrafttoken/workspace/file?filename=wowcointotal.csv was used.
-It contained the price the monthly subscription measured at various days and times since 2015.
+It contained the price of the monthly subscription measured at various days and times since 2015.

 For the specific dataset the following analysis was performed:
 1) Fit a model that predicts the price of the monthly subscription as a function of time.